of All NU Home Games

 complex's construction.
 For the 1891 season, the football grounds

-would be similar to the previous field-- no permanent grandstands or
+were similar to the previous field-- no permanent grandstands or

 Built just before the 1892 season, NU's first permanent stands had 750